What is High-low Method in Accounting?

 - Fixed cost = $60,000 – ($5 * 6,000)

 Therefore, the expected overhead cost for March 2019 for 7,000 units can be calculated as,

 - Total cost = Fixed cost + Variable cost per unit * Number of units

 Expected Overhead Cost will be-

 Therefore, the overhead cost is expected to be $65,000 for the month of March 2019.

 Relevance and Uses

-It is very important to understand the concept of high-low method because it is usually used in the preparation of the corporate budget.
-It is used in estimating the expected total cost at any given level of activity on the basis of the assumption that past performance can be practically used to project cost in the future.
+It is imperative to understand the concept of the high-low method because it is usually used in the preparation of the corporate budget.
+It is used in estimating the expected total cost at any given level of activity based on the assumption that past performance can be practically applied to project cost in the future.
 The underlying concept of the method is that the change in the total costs is the variable cost rate multiplied by the change in the number of units of activity.

-Nevertheless, it has its limitations such as, the high-low method assumes a linear relationship between cost and activity which may be over-simplification of cost behavior.
-Further, the method may be easy to understand, but the high-low method is not considered reliable because it ignores all the data except for the two extreme ones.
+Nevertheless, it has limitations such as the high-low method assumes a linear relationship between cost and activity, which may be over-simplification of cost behavior.
+Further, the process may be easy to understand, but the high-low method is not considered reliable because it ignores all the data except for the two extreme ones.

-This has been a guide to High-Low Method Formula.
-Here we discuss how to create a high-low cost model and calculate variable cost and fixed cost per unit along with the practical examples and downloadable excel sheet.
+This article has been a guide to the High-Low Method in Accounting and its Definition.
+Here we discuss the formula to create a high-low cost model and calculate the variable cost and fixed cost per unit along with the practical examples and downloadable excel sheet.
 You can learn more about financing from the following articles –